The mission & vision statements of the cannabis industry’s leading corporations are amazingly short-sighted.

 Thai Cannabis Corporation

-VISION: A sustainable global cannabis industry with Thailand at its center, in which Thailand captures its fair share of the global cannabis industry’s profits, improves its GDP, enhances its employment opportunities, respects its environment, continues its tradition of innovation in cannabis through R&D and education, enables its manufacturers to penetrate new markets, and improves the lives of cannabis farmers in Thailand and beyond.
+VISION: A sustainable global cannabis industry in which Thailand captures its fair share of the global cannabis industry’s profits, improves its GDP, enhances its employment opportunities, respects its environment, continues its tradition of innovation in cannabis through R&D and education, enables its manufacturers to penetrate new markets, and improves the lives of cannabis farmers in Thailand and beyond.